Masks and metaphors: Rosalind Fox Solomon’s "Hallowe’en"

 As for Hallowe’en, “the hovering giant clown may represent a political figure — a long, bare arm threatens, the two children and their parents are disconnected,” she says.
 Alongside its companions in the photographer’s rich portfolio, Hallowe’en tells an engrossing story much deeper than meets the eye.

 Rosalind Fox Solomon's Hallowe'en is one of 72 works by the artist in the collection of the National Gallery of Canada.
-To share this article, please click on the arrow at the top right hand of the page.
-Subscribe to our newsletters to stay up-to-date on the latest Gallery news, and to learn more about art in Canada.
+Share this article, and subscribe to our newsletters to stay up-to-date on the latest Gallery news, and to learn more about art in Canada.